prisong97/prisong97.github.io/about.md

   <img src="https://user-images.githubusercontent.com/39128341/120972550-6d74d480-c7a0-11eb-8033-094af16c3a61.jpg" width="230" />
 </p>

-- In Australia, I volunteered to be part of the team that photographed participants making it across the finish line, for the event [Inward Bound] (https://anuinwardbound.com/).
+- In Australia, I volunteered to be part of the team that photographed participants making it across the finish line, for the event [Inward Bound](https://anuinwardbound.com/).
 Being part of this event was one of the highlights of my short stint in Australia.